TGOSS1984/uk_winter_mountain_tours_v2/README.md

 - **GitHub Actions**: run Django & Jest tests on push/PR *(STILL TO COMPLETE: add Node/Python linters and coverage upload)*.
 - **Heroku**: deploy with `Procfile`; run `collectstatic` during release.
 - **Static files**: served by Whitenoise (ensure `MIDDLEWARE` includes it).
+- **Emails** : verified in CI using locmen backend.
+Console backend used in dev, SMTP in production

 *(STILL TO COMPLETE: add pipeline diagram /docs/screenshots/cicd-pipeline.png and auto-deploy notes.)*